 With most of the finer details covered in the above content, we still do get quite a few questions pertaining to each specific brand.
 In case we haven’t answered some that may come to mind, here are some of the questions you may still have:

-Both brands have grain inclusive and grain free recipes, and sometimes you have the choice for the same product.
-Be sure to read the descriptions carefully if you require grain free food.
+Both brands have grain-inclusive and grain-free recipes, and sometimes you have the choice of the same product.
+Be sure to read the descriptions carefully if you require grain-free food.

 In short, no. Both brands state that they avoid meat by-products in their recipes.
-However, Blue Buffalo have been legislated against for misleading packaging in the past when their products were found to indeed contain meat by-products, however, Blue Buffalo claim to have this issue resolved.
+However, Blue Buffalo has been legislated against misleading packaging in the past when their products were found to contain meat by-products.
+Since then, Blue Buffalo claims to have this issue resolved.

 This is a difficult question to answer without the specifics of what your pup needs.
-Both brands produce good quality food with different options for both size and lifestyle, so be sure to compare the products that fit your pup’s requirements, and if in doubt seek advice from your local Veterinarian team.
+Both brands produce good quality food with different options for both size and lifestyle, so be sure to compare the products that fit your pup’s requirements, and if in doubt, seek advice from your local veterinarian team.

-Both companies are currently very popular for producing good quality well-balanced food.
+Both companies are currently very popular for producing good quality, well-balanced food.
 Coupled with the impressive variety of ingredients that go into all their recipes, it makes this comparison a fairly close one.
-The ingredients used by each both appear to place a lot of importance on meat as the first ingredient and use high protein meat meal as a quality ingredient, with recipes and formulas that cater for almost every kind of dog and individual needs.
+The ingredients used by both appear to place a lot of importance on meat as the first ingredient and use high protein meat meal as a quality ingredient, with recipes and formulas that cater to almost every kind of dog and individual needs.

 It’s important to note that both brands are favorites of ours for different breeds for different reasons.
 For instance, we prefer Blue Buffalo as one of our top foods for Pitbull puppies, and Wellness has one of our favorite food formulas for a Siberian Husky.
 There is no one-size-fits-all, and you will ultimately have to decide what’s best for your pup through trial and error.

-So, in order to make a decision as to who to recommend we have to look at the overall offering from both brands, and given that there are far more products offered and at a better average cost per calorie, it is Blue Buffalo that take the crown this time round.
+So, in order to make a decision as to who to recommend, we have to look at the overall offering from both brands.
+Because far more products are offered at a better average cost per calorie, Blue Buffalo takes the crown this time.